Oxford–Cambridge rivalry: Academic

+Sport

+Sports were assimilated into academic life at Cambridge and Oxford universities in the nineteenth century and became a feature of Oxford–Cambridge rivalry.
+Rivalry spilled over into multiple varsity matches held between Oxford and Cambridge.
+These matches were often among the first events in their sports in the world and often the first events at university level and influenced the development of college sports in the United States and other countries around the world.

+Two annual competitions between Oxford and Cambridge are the oldest university-level intercollegiate sporting competitions in the world: The University Match in cricket, which was first held in 1827; and The Boat Race, which was first contested in 1829 and pits Cambridge University Boat Club against their Oxford counterparts over a 4 mile (6 km) stretch of the River Thames.
+The Oxford vs Cambridge women's University Match in (field) hockey was first played in 1895, making it the oldest women's varsity match in the world.

-The other major Oxbridge competitions are the Rugby Union and Rugby League Varsity Match, the former being a rugby union game played annually in December at Twickenham stadium.
-Cambridge currently has 64 wins, Oxford has 60 (Cambridge won the most recent match in December 2019), and 14 games have ended in draws.
+The other major Oxbridge sporting competitions are the Rugby Union and Rugby League Varsity Match, the former being a rugby union game played annually.
+There have been 142 men's matches played.
+The first women's match was played in 1988.
 The Rugby Football Union chose to advertise the 2006 match with a campaign promoting inter-university rivalry: their advertising agency Lowe London produced posters showing the number of Prime Ministers produced by the universities (Oxford 26 – Cambridge 14), with the tagline "It's time to get even".

-The Rugby League Varsity Match is a rugby league game played annually in March at The Stoop.
+The Rugby League Varsity Match is a rugby league game played annually.
 Whilst not having the history of its Union counterpart, the fixture has been contested for over 30 years, and is broadcast live on Sky Sports.
-Cambridge currently lead the series 16–14, with one draw in 1994.